trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 Ondřej at the time was the project leader, but he has since passed on the position to Aaron Meurer, who could do similar.
 Besides that, Ondrej is ready to help if needed, and also other mentors or members of the community will pick up if a mentor falls out.
+Traditionally, SymPy has a lot of willing backup mentors.

 We will assign a backup mentor for each student just in case (see above for the link to all SymPy developers with push access, so we have people to choose from for this position), but we do encourage students to interact with